marc-mccarthy/sql-join-challenge/README.md

 5. Open the SQL editor and run the queries in [data.sql](/data.sql)

 ## Entity Relationship Diagram (ERD)

 See a diagram of the available entities and their relationships. https://docs.google.com/drawings/d/1eA7JJtCVDL0K45aVzbxIUrgWXHoKY5vv1jAhssC2c1A/edit

 NOTE: Remember that a many-to-many relationship requires a join table, so the entities in the diagram may be missing some actual tables.
 Explore the tables in your database.

-## GitHub repo
+## GitHub Repo

 1. Create a GitHub repo named “prime-group-joins”.
 2. Create a file called “joins-solution.sql”.
 You will store your responses to the exercise questions here.
 NOTE: This is merely a text file with a .sql extension.

 # Exercise